ArkanSat/enigma2-skin-dinobotui-fhd/README.md

 # Enigma2 skin DinobotUI-FullHD
-This skin is inspired by the appearance of Dinobot4k Android TV box.
+This skin is inspired by the appearance of Android TV ui Dinobot4k.
 Not 100% same as the original but pretty good applied to the Enigma2 box receiver.
 Skin with a simple look but still cool in view.

 Screenshot: